-There are two ingredients in this Peach Almond Tart that make this a stand-out dessert; almond flour and vanilla bean.
+Two ingredients in this Peach Almond Tart make this a stand-out dessert; almond flour and vanilla bean.

-- The peaches sit on top of the almond flour and as they bake the juices mix in with the almond flour to create a creamy layer of amazing flavor.
-It is similar to a frangipagne filling.
+- The peaches sit on top of the almond flour, and as they bake, the juices mix in with the almond flour to create a creamy layer of amazing flavor.
+It is similar to a frangipane filling.

 - The vanilla bean adds that distinctive floral vanilla flavor with the little seeds flavoring the peaches.
 Make sure to check out this post All About Vanilla, to learn about the different types and how to use them.